 • Wash or press tablecloths and napkins, or take them to the cleaners.

 • Locate air fresheners and candles.
 I love burning seasonal candles for a holiday party!
-It makes the home feel cozy and inviting.
 Some people have sensitivities to scents, so keep that in mind as well.

 • Prepare the music.
-If you’ll be playing background music, prepare the playlist ahead of time and test to make sure all the electronics work properly.
+If you’ll be playing background music, create a playlist and test your setup ahead of time.

-• Organize serving dishes: Consolidate all the serving dishes, platters, and containers you’ll use for the party.
+• Organize serving dishes.
+Gather all serving dishes, platters, and containers you’ll use.
 Make sure you have what you need or make rental arrangements.
-If you have your serving needs figured out ahead of time, you won’t need to scramble at the last minute.
-Consider using disposable foil pans for cooking and baking, and then transfer food to the nice serving platters when they’re ready.
-This will save washing those big pans.
+Consider using disposable foil pans for cooking and baking, and then transfer food to the nice serving platters to save cleanup time.

-• Take care of most of your grocery shopping.
+• Do most of your grocery shopping.
 You’ll still want to make a run to the store the day before Thanksgiving, but now is a great time to buy the things that can hold a few days.
 If you bought your shelf-stable and frozen items last month, this won’t be difficult.
-While you’re at the store, pick up some to-go containers, plastic storage bags, or other ways for your guests to take home leftovers.
+While you’re at the store, gab some to-go containers, plastic storage bags, or other ways for your guests to take home leftovers.

 • Thaw the turkey!
 Frozen turkeys generally need 24 hours per 5 pounds of weight.
-So, if you have a 20-pound turkey, you’ll need (at least) four days of thawing time.
-And if you’ll be brining your bird, add another day onto that timeline.
+So, if you have a 20-pound turkey, you’ll need (at least) four days of thawing.
+If you’ll be brining your bird, add another day onto that timeline.

-• Make sure you have several count-down kitchen timers.
-Test them to be sure they work, and map out how many you’ll need.
+• Make sure you have enough kitchen timers.
+Test them and map out how many you’ll need.

 • Keep this Thanksgiving planning guide handy and refer to it often!

-• Trash and recycling bins: Before each gathering, empty all the trash and recycling bins; have them ready to use and located in convenient spots for party guests.
+• Trash and recycling binsEmpty trash and recycling bins and place them in easy-to-access spots for guests.

 • Shop for all the last-minute ingredients on your grocery list.
 Now is the time to make sure you have everything you’ll need.
-If you followed our suggestions and did your shopping a month out and a week before Thanksgiving, all you’ll need to get now are the few things that don’t last more than a day.
-Also purchase any store-bought items you won’t be making, like delicious cheese, fancy bread, or even a really good appetizer.
+Also buy any store-bought items you won’t be making, like cheese, fancy bread, or a tasty appetizer.

 • Make (yet another) list: Count backward from your expected serving time and map out when dishes need to be started.
-Better safe than sorry– you don’t want to forget to put the rolls in the oven!
-If you’re roasting a turkey or other large cut of meat, double-check to see how long it’ll take.
+You don’t want to forget to put the rolls in the oven!
+If you’re roasting a turkey or other large cut of meat, double-check their cook times.

 • Get your home in shape fast with these tips: Use a laundry basket to go from room to room collecting clutter; carry some all-purpose cleaner, paper towels, and a vacuum for spot cleaning.
 (You already did a big cleaning, so this should be sufficient).